dartmouth-cs52-18S/workshop-ws-5-1-apis-google-cloud-vision-api/README.md

 * [X] Implementing Google Cloud Vision API
 * [X] Intro to APIs
 * [X] Intro to Express

+## What to turn in
+* The URL to your forked repo
+* A screen shot of the face recognition button working for you if you attempted the extra credit

 ## Sources
 * This tutorial was based off of [this](https://github.com/brianhallerweb/google_cloud_vision_img_identifier) repo created by `brianhallerweb` on GitHub.